e0026557/tgc-18-project-3/README.md

 #### Organisational Goals

 To create an e-commerce web application to sell fountain pens exclusively.
-The organisation aims to serve as a platform where customers can browse and purchase fountain pens exclusively.
+The organisation aims to serve as a go-to platform where customers can browse and purchase fountain pens based on their needs and preferences.

 #### User Goals